-Santa Cruz is the most inhabited with 30,000 or more residents, whereas Isabela is only 3% inhabited, with just a few thousand residents.
+Santa Cruz is the most inhabited with 30,000 or more residents, while Isabela is only 3% inhabited, with just a few thousand residents.

 Locals describe Isabela as “mucho tranquillo” and “the real Galapagos.”

-However, Santa Cruz tends to be sunnier while Isabela experiences many grey days, and the two islands have different wildlife species, so we recommend both to experience the contrast.
+However, Santa Cruz tends to be sunnier.
+Isabela experiences many grey days, and the two islands have different wildlife species, so we recommend both to experience the contrast.

 We went during the cool, dry season (June through November).
 Walking around was very comfortable but the water was too cold to snorkel.